Dominique Christina: Works

 Christina released poetry collection The Bones, the Breaking, the Balm: A Colored Girl's Hymnal in 2014, where she contemplated upon the African-American girl experience.
 In They Are All Me (2015), Christina commemorated African-American heroes and martyrs.

 This Is Woman’s Work: Calling Forth Your Inner Council of Wise, Brave, Crazy, Rebellious, Loving, Luminous Selves was published in 2015.
 It is a self-help book that explores the wisdom of female archetypes so as to integrate it in the psyche and empower oneself.
 It contains poetry, prose and writing exercises.
 The book extracts spiritual, historical and literary examples.

 Anarcha Speaks: A History in Poems was released in 2018.
 The poetry collection is reimagined in the perspective of slave Anarcha Westcott, who endured experimentation under the medical trials of Dr. J Marion Sims, the father of modern gynecology.

+In 2021, after a two-year investigation by the Aurora Police Department, Dominique was convicted of stealing a house, sentenced to three years probation and a fine of over one hundred thousand dollars.
+She is a multiple convicted felon.